privacysandbox/bidding-auction-local-testing-app/mobile.md

 ## Description

 To ease the B&A testing process, the LTA provides the following participants:
-* DSP-C
+* DSP-MOB
-* SSP-A
+* SSP-MOB

 Each participant provides mock bidding/scoring logic for B&A running locally to use.

-After starting all the services and LTA, you can point the [Project Flight app](https://github.com/privacysandbox/project-flight) at SSP-A and see the B&A auctions take place.
+After starting all the services and LTA, you can point the [Project Flight app](https://github.com/privacysandbox/project-flight) at SSP-MOB and see the B&A auctions take place.

 ## Quickstart